 Types of built-up roofs include smooth asphalt (either hot or cold) and ballasted asphalt.
-All types are generally comprised of three parts: bitumen material, insulation, ply sheets (reinforcing fabrics), and one or more surfacing materials.
-The type of surface coating used can be instrumental in cost and durability.
+All types generally comprise four parts: decking, insulation, ply sheets (reinforcing fabrics), and one or more surfacing materials.
+The layers are bonded together with asphalt (tar) or other bitumen material.
+The type of surface coating used can have a significant impact on the cost and durability of the roof.

 Most built-up roofs installed today include a layer of rigid insulation for energy performance.
 The ply sheets are commonly reinforced with fiberglass mats or organic mats, depending on their application.

 Solar shingles offer an alternative to conventional rooftop solar panels, while also serving as a roofing material.
 While early versions of solar shingles and other solar roofing products used flexible "thin-film" solar technology, today's solar shingles typically are made with rigid materials, such as tempered glass.
 This makes them look and perform more like conventional shingles, and most can be installed similarly to shingles and without special installation crews.

 Of course, the greatest benefit of solar shingles is that they create electricity during daylight hours.
 As a result, roofing starts paying for itself from the day it is installed and over the entire lifetime of the system.
 It's the only roofing material that offers a financial return on your investment.